Shop

 Adopting

 Adopting a monkey with Wild Futures really is a gift with a difference.
-Whether it’s a gift for yourself or another, you will be supporting the work of our charity and enabling us to protect primates and their habitats worldwide.
-The monkeys featured in the adoption scheme reside at projects run by Wild Futures.
-Each monkey is unique with their own characters and personalities so please do check out their monkey pictures and profiles.
-As a Monkey adopter you will receive:
+Whether it’s a gift for yourself or another, you will be supporting the vital work of our charity and enabling us to protect primates and their habitats worldwide.
+The monkeys featured in the symbolic adoption scheme reside at Wild Futures’ The Monkey Sanctuary in Cornwall, UK, where they all have a home for life.
+Adopters become part of a proud, extended family of supporters who are a part of each individual’s lives through visits, updates and photos.
+We are committed to giving the monkeys we have rescued the most natural life possible, amongst company of their own kind in species specific territories.
+The generous contributions from adopters help us to help them recover from the mental and physical trauma they have suffered in their former lives as someone’s pet, and simply learn how to just be a monkey.
+Each monkey is unique with their own stories and personalities, so please do spend some time reading through their profiles.

-• Personalised certificate of your adoption
+• A personalised certificate of your adoption

-• Photo of your adopted monkey
+• A photo of your adopted monkey

-• Your monkey’s story
+• Your adopted monkey’s story

 • Species factsheet

-• Wild Futures newsletters throughout the year
+• Wild Futures newsletters twice a year (sent digitally or physically)

-• Discounted entry fee to our Monkey Sanctuary
+• Discounted entry fee into The Monkey Sanctuary

 About Jackie